Swaminathan02/Swaminathan02/README.md

 - 👋 Hi, I’m @Swaminathan02
-- 👀 I’m interested in Coding, App development, Machine Learning
+- 👀 I’m interested in Coding, Artifical Intelligence, Machine Learning
 - 🌱 Research Intern at NIT-T
 - 💞️ I’m looking to collaborate on Higher Companies
 - 📫 You can reach me through the mail id srinath0209@gmail.com